rit-sse/ssedap/README.md

 ### Response Codes

 ```
 200 OK                     - Success!
 400 Bad Request            - Not using the API via SSL
-401 Unauthorized - Incorrect/missing credentials
+401 Unauthorized           - Incorrect/missing credentials - see "error" message for details
 404 Not Found              - API method not found
+500 Internal Server Error  - SSEDAP failure - see "error" message for details
 ```

 ## Authenticating